NSBLab/BrainEigenmodes/README.md

 ## Downloading data

 Due to their file sizes exceeding the limit allowed by GitHub, you will need to fill the `data/empirical`, `data/results`, and `data/template_eigenmodes` directories with data that you can download from this Zenodo repository (LINK TO BE UPDATED).

-NOTE: Some portions of `generate_paper_figures.m` and `generate_paper_suppfigures.m` require the abovementioned data.
+MASSIVE NOTE: Some portions of `generate_paper_figures.m` and `generate_paper_suppfigures.m` require the abovementioned data.
 Hence, you need them to be saved in the appropriate folders to be able to run these two scripts smoothly.

 All empirical data are from the [Human Connectome Project](https://db.humanconnectome.org/).
 Please consult the link for detailed information about access, licensing, and terms and conditions of usage.